MICLab-Unicamp/medseg/README.md

     medseg

-If you don't want to use a GPU, run with the --cpu flag.
+If you don't want to use a GPU, run this command:

     medseg_cpu

+If you don't want to use the GUI, give --input_folder and --output_folder arguments to run in a folder of exams.
 If your ITKSNap installation is not on the assumed default locations, you can change where the tool will look for it.
-Check the --help command for more details.
+Check the --help command for more details and help in general.

-    medseg --help

 ## How to train?

 This code is only intended to allow reproduction of the segmentation capabilities of our work.
-However, we provide the complete Lightning Module code (in lightning_module.py) which can be used under your workflow and data for training if you use PyTorch Lightning.
+However, we provide the complete Lightning Module code (in seg_2d_module.py) which can be used under your workflow and data for training if you use PyTorch Lightning.

 ## Issues?